notahat/machinist/README.markdown

 A blueprint describes how to generate an object.
-The blueprint takes care of providing attributes that your test doesn't care about, leaving you to focus on the just the attributes that are important for the test.
+The blueprint takes care of providing attributes that your test doesn't care about, leaving you to focus on just the attributes that are important for the test.

 A simple blueprint might look like this: